 If you sell or give the shares to a 'connected person', such as a close relative or a company you control your gain is based on what they're worth - which is the full value of the shares when you sold or gave them away.
 But see the next section if the person you're connected to is a husband, wife or civil partner and follow the link below for more on 'connected persons'.

-You don't have to pay Capital Gains Tax if you sell or give shares to your husband, wife or civil partner while you're legally married or in a civil partnership and living together.
-But if they later sell or give away the shares, they may have to pay Capital Gains Tax on the gain - based on their original cost to you.
+You don't have to pay CGT if you sell or give shares to your husband, wife or civil partner while you're legally married or in a civil partnership and living together.
+But if they later sell or give away the shares, they may have to pay CGT on the gain - based on their original cost to you.

 There's no special relief if you sell or give shares to your children.